-- (c) Whenever the board has decided to prosecute the case, it shall do the following: - (1) turn the case over to the attorney general to begin prosecuting the case; or, - (2) authorize the executive secretary to (i) attempt to negotiate a settlement of the case without a hearing and, (ii) if the settlement process is unsuccessful, turn the case over to the attorney general to begin prosecuting the case. - (d) Whether the board does or does not find probable cause based upon its examination of the affidavit, it may, if appropriate, refer the matter to another agency. - (g) Summarily issue to any person who is licensed by the board pursuant to this part 4 cease and-desist orders on such terms and conditions and for such time as the board deems fair and just, if the orders are followed by notice and a hearing pursuant to this section; - (h) (I) Prescribe the forms to be used for applications for persons licensed under this part 4; - (II) Require of an applicant, as a requisite to the issuance of a license, information concerning the applicant's fitness to be licensed under this part 4 as the board considers necessary; - (i) Adopt a seal with the words "motor vehicle dealer board" and such other devices as the board may desire engraved thereon by which it shall authenticate the acts of its office: - (j) Require that a powersports vehicle dealer's or used powersports vehicle dealer's principal place of business and such other sites or locations operated by the dealer have signs or devices giving notice of the dealer's name, the location and address of the dealer's principal place of business, and the type and number of license held by the dealer, as the board considers necessary to notify any person doing business with the dealer to identify the dealer, and for this purpose to promulgate rules determining the size, shape, lettering, and location of the signs or devices;
+- (c) Whenever the board has decided to prosecute the case, it shall do the following: - (1) turn the case over to the attorney general to begin prosecuting the case; or, - (2) authorize the executive secretary to (i) attempt to negotiate a settlement of the case without a hearing and, (ii) if the settlement process is unsuccessful, turn the case over to the attorney general to begin prosecuting the case. - (d) Whether the board does or does not find probable cause based upon its examination of the affidavit, it may, if appropriate, refer the matter to another agency. - (g) Summarily issue cease-and-desist orders, followed by notice and a hearing in accordance with section 44-20-421, on such terms and conditions and for such time as the board deems fair and just to: - (I) A person with is licensed by the board pursuant to this Part 4; or - (II) A person engaging in activity that requires a license under this Part 4 when performed in Colorado, but the person does not operate at a physical location in Colorado or employ residents of Colorado. - (h) (I) Prescribe the forms to be used for applications for persons licensed under this part 4; - (II) Require of an applicant, as a requisite to the issuance of a license, information concerning the applicant's fitness to be licensed under this part 4 as the board considers necessary; - (i) Adopt a seal with the words "motor vehicle dealer board" and such other devices as the board may desire engraved thereon by which it shall authenticate the acts of its office: - (j) Require that a powersports vehicle dealer's or used powersports vehicle dealer's principal place of business and such other sites or locations operated by the dealer have signs or devices giving notice of the dealer's name, the location and address of the dealer's principal place of business, and the type and number of license held by the dealer, as the board considers necessary to notify any person doing business with the dealer to identify the dealer, and for this purpose to promulgate rules determining the size, shape, lettering, and location of the signs or devices;